 Cognivue’s testing process consists of separately scored sub-tests.
 The sub-tests measure tracking movement, vision, perception.

-Self-administered 10-minute screening that evaluates 6 cognitive domains: visuospatial, memory, executive function, naming/language, delayed recall, abstraction, speed processing and reaction time.
+Self-administered 10-minute assessment that evaluates 6 cognitive domains: visuospatial, memory, executive function, naming/language, delayed recall, abstraction and 2 performance parameters: speed processing and reaction time.

-Self-administered 5-minute assessment evaluates 3 key cognitive domains: visuospatial, memory, executive function, speed processing and reaction time.
+Self-administered 5-minute screening evaluates 3 key cognitive domains: visuospatial, memory, executive function and 2 performance parameters: speed processing and reaction time.

 Stage 1: Visuo-Motor Testing